ibauersachs/dnssecjava/README.md

 Maximum number of entries in the key cache.
 The default is 1000.

 ### org.jitsi.dnssec.nsec3.iterations.N
-Maximum iteration count for the NSEC3 hashing function depending on the ke size N. The defaults are:
+Maximum iteration count for the NSEC3 hashing function depending on the key size N. The defaults are:

 - 1024 bit keys: 512 iterations (i.e. org.jitsi.dnssec.nsec3.iterations.1024=512)